Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You touch a creature, attempting to smear a single moment in its life across time.
-The target must make a CHAa Save.
+The target must make a CHA  Save.
 On a failure, on each of the affected creature’s turns for the next minute it must take the same action it took on its previous turn, expending no resources to do so.
 The creature repeats this Save at the end of each of its turns, ending the effect on a success or teleporting to the space it began its turn on a failure.
 - **Classes**: Bard, Sorcerer, Wizard
 *(Source: CS)*